"

 Baby Jaxon is a two-day-old male born at 38 weeks’ gestation via an uncomplicated vaginal delivery, weighing 3.2 kg.
 During his initial assessment, a heart murmur was noted.
 An echocardiogram revealed a moderate-sized ventricular septal defect.
 The pediatric cardiologist has advised that Jaxon be closely monitored for signs of heart failure or pulmonary hypertension.

-Based on the assessment information that has been gathered, the following nursing care plan is created for Jaxon.
+Based on the assessment data, the nurse creates a nursing care plan for Jaxon.

 Nursing Diagnosis: Ineffective Tissue Perfusion related to altered cardiac output secondary to VSD as manifested by slight cyanosis around lips and extremities, oxygen saturation 88% on room air, and diaphoresis, crying, and irritability while feeding.

-Overall Goal: Client will have adequate tissue perfusion.
+Overall Goal: The client will have adequate tissue perfusion.

-SMART Expected Outcome: Jaxon will have an oxygen saturation > 90% and resolved cyanosis during hospital stay.
+• The client will have an oxygen saturation greater than 90% with no cyanosis during the course of the hospital stay.

 Planning and Implementing Nursing Interventions: